Ruibin-Liu/MolDF/docs/index.rst

 .. _MOL2: http://www.csb.yale.edu/userguides/datamanip/dock/DOCK_4.0.1/html/Manual.41.html
 .. _Tripos: https://docs.chemaxon.com/display/docs/tripos-mol2-format.md

-There are many other PDBx/PDB/MOL2 parsers, like `Biopython PDBParser`_ and `OpenMM PDBFile`_ but most mainly parses the coordinates, and make the whole molecule into a python object.
+There are many other PDBx/PDB/MOL2 parsers, like `Biopython PDBParser`_ and `OpenMM PDBFile`_, but most mainly parse the coordinates, and make the whole molecule into a python object of objects.
-It can be convenient in several use cases, but not so intuitive to visualize individual entries, select atoms, merge molecules, and export to other formats.
-And since they might need to build many python objects and not take advantage of the underlying structure of those structured data, they can be slow.
-Large scale of processing those files is not viable.
+It can be convenient in several use cases, but not so intuitive to visualize individual entries, select atoms, merge molecules, or export to other formats.
+And since they might need to build many python objects and not take advantage of the underlying structure of those structured data, they can be slow in large scale data processing.
+Moreover, those python objects are not so convenient to transfer to other platform or programming languages.

 There are other python packages that can parse PDB files into ``DataFrame`` s. `CPDB`_ is the fastest by using Cython according to the author's
 `benchmarks`_.
 But it can only parse PDB files not the other formats, and no writing back to PDB files.